-Earth Continuity Cable (ECC) for EHV Cables
+Earth Continuity Conductor or Cable (ECC) for EHV Cables

-Single-core cables are the most commonly used cables for underground high-voltage transmission systems.
+We most commonly use single-core cables for underground high-voltage transmission systems.
 This is because 3-core high-voltage transmission cables, mainly above 33kV, are not easily transportable due to their very thick insulation and weight.
 A single-core cable is lighter than a three-phase or 3-core cable.
-The insulation of these single-core cables is covered with a metallic sheath.
+A metallic sheath covers the insulation of these single-core cables.
 This metallic sheath acts as an electrical shield.
-The metallic sheath of the cable must be grounded at least at one point to fulfill its electrical shielding function.
-Grounding the sheath confines the electric field produced by the high voltage conductors within the insulation.
-Therefore, it reduces the degradation of the insulation.
-Also, the metallic sheath provides a return path to the current during faults.
-Normally, we do not earth both ends of a metallic sheath.
-Although both-end bonding provides better shielding, but it has many disadvantages.
+We connect the metallic sheath of the cable to the ground at least at one point to fulfill its electrical shielding function.

 Here in this article, we shall discuss the basic theory of earth continuity conductor or cable (ECC).